lollobeach/SceneToModel/ObjectDetection/README.md

 > [!NOTE]
 > the _key_ of the form data must be **image** according to the API written in the `main.py` file.

-In adding to the JSON response of the predicition you can also see the image with bounding boxes predicted using a browser and going to the url */get-image/uuid_image* where `uuid_image` is the filename (without the extension) of the picture saved in `./TBDM-VGLS-2023/ObjectDetection/fastapi_server/predictions/`.
+In addition to the JSON response of the predicition you can also see the image with bounding boxes predicted using a browser and going to the url */get-image/uuid_image* where `uuid_image` is the filename (without the extension) of the picture saved in `./TBDM-VGLS-2023/ObjectDetection/fastapi_server/predictions/`.

 For example: